VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-20-set-up-your-own-free-blog-in-8-steps-using-github-and-jekyll.md

 <script src="https://gist.github.com/mmistakes/77c68fbb07731a456805a7b473f47841.js"></script>

 Lil Changelog:
-Changed the layouts/category setup, for links to come before tabs, so that my big pictures don't obscure everything and come-in at the bottom
+Changed the \_layouts/category.html and layouts/about.md setup, for links to come before tabs, so that my big pictures don't obscure everything and come-in at the bottom